ayushverma2909/Crypto-FX-tracker/README.md

 # 🌦️ Currency Converter App

-Welcome to the **Currency Converter App** — a sleek, animated web application that lets you convert between global **currencies and cryptocurrencies** with a cloud-themed interface! ☁️🌞🌧️
+Welcome to the **Currency Converter App** — a sleek, animated web application that lets you convert between global **currencies and cryptocurrencies**.

 > Built with **Node.js**, **Express**, **EJS**, and **Vanilla CSS** (no Bootstrap/Tailwind).